sagemath/sagewiki_to_gh-2022-10-10/days4/projects/coding.md

    * After a month (@&#%!), [http://sage.math.washington.edu/home/rlmill/leon-0.1.spkg Version 0.1] spkg!
 Exposes desauto and wtdist programs.

-   * Progress report: spkg now exposes modified desauto and wtdist, which do not read from or write to file!
+   * spkg exposes modified desauto and wtdist, which do not read from or write to file!

+   * First attempt at Pyrex wrapping showed that Leon's code, as is, is nowhere near ready for release as a dynamic library.

-   * Next step: Pyrex wrapping.
+   * Next step: investigate documented bugs.